AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-view-certain-courses.md

 ## Types of enrollment

-There are three enrollment type in Captivate Prime:
+There are three enrollment type in Learning Manager:

 * Self-enrolled
 * Manager nominated